SZainRizvi/hello-world/README.md

 # hello-world
-My first experience of using github.
+Hello Everyone
+My name is Zain.
+I am new to Github, hope that with your help I will soon excel the use of github.